lilianaziolek/lilianaziolek.github.io/_posts/2019-07-21-people-dont-leave-their-jobs-they-leavel-their-managers-or-do-they.md

 So to all of them, take my word: **Sometimes a person handing in your notice is really not your fault, and there is absolutely nothing you could have done to prevent this.**

 What were your reasons for leaving your role?
 What's your ratio of bad-boss-vs-other-reasons?
+Was I very lucky - or are "bad bosses" not that common after all?